Maithiliii/Collegio/README.md

 # Collegio🎓

-Collegio is a **mobile-first platform for engineering students** to buy, sell, and request services within their campus.
+Collegio is a **mobile-first platform for students** to buy, sell, and request services within their campus.
-It makes it easy to exchange goods like textbooks, calculators, or lab kits, and also connect for services such as tutoring, homework help, or printing.
+It makes it easy to exchange goods like textbooks, calculators or lab kits and also connect for services such as tutoring, homework help etc.

 The project is built as a **full-stack mobile app**, with a React Native frontend and a Node.js + Express backend, connected through RESTful APIs and real-time features.